talebkhah/pod-monitoring/README.md

 ### Notice:
 - Don't insert any content in the monitoring page.
 - Use a public web service for monitoring.
-- Delay time for seeing content is atleast 100 miliseconds.
+- The maximum delay time for viewing content is 100 milliseconds.
-- If your front app and backend service will be up, you should see `frontend:successed,backend:successed`
+- If your front app and backend service is up, you should see `frontend:successed,backend:successed`

 <br>